 Different groups have different interests.
 There are no permanent allies or enemies in the world.
 In some times and places, Jews and Christians are allies.
 In other times and places, they are enemies.

 Personal interactions have a great influence on how I think about a group.
 I don’t recall any negative interactions with blacks until the summer of 1980 which I spent in Baltimore and encountered blacks who hated me simply because I was white.
-I met more such blacks in high school.
-As a result, I became more anti-black.
+That made me on guard with blacks for the first time.

-I can’t recall a bad experience with a Mexican (while I recall many bad experiences with blacks).
+I can’t recall a bad experience with a Mexican.

 I don’t think there has ever been a country with a more than 5% Jewish population that wasn’t wracked by massive anti-Semitism.
 A country such as Australia might not have much anti-Muslim sentiment until Muslims move beyond 1% of the general population and start acting more assertively, thus provoking a backlash.
 Anti-Islam is a very popular ticket in much of the Western world right now, just as anti-Jewish has been popular at times and places in the past.

 I didn’t think much about race growing up because I lived in dominantly white communities.
-But with racial diversity comes conflict, reduced trust and tragedy.
+But with diversity often comes conflict and tragedy.

-It might be frighteningly close to reality to assume that different racial groups are enemies (though they can ally at different times and places when they have common interests).
-Fundamentally, blacks and non-blacks are enemies.
-Fundamentally, Jews and non-Jews are oft enemies.
-Fundamentally, Muslims and non-Muslims are oft enemies.
-Fundamentally, the Chinese, Japanese and Koreans are oft enemies.
+It might be frighteningly close to reality to assume that under pressure different racial groups are enemies (though they can ally at different times and places when they have common interests).

 And while race remains the cornerstone of Hanson’s politics, she has switched from targeting Asians to targeting Muslims.